BretteFitzgibbon/Shakespearean_Repl_Names/README.md

 What This Program Does:

-Those who use Replit know that their default Repl names are pretty quirky.
+Those who use Replit know that their default REPL names are pretty quirky.
+For example:

+-- HighlevelLightgreyRatio, RelevantAmusingOpposites, FineWeakDigits

 Though they're unique, they all follow the format AdjectiveAdjectiveNoun.
-This program uses that formula with Shakespeare's "A Midsummer Night's Dream" to create fey, whimsical Repl monikers.
+This program uses that formula with Shakespeare's "A Midsummer Night's Dream" to create fey, whimsical REPL monikers.

 What This Program Entails: